jkattampilly-te/realize-fork/README.md

 On the front-end,

 - Edit `views/index.html` to change the content of the webpage
-- `public/script.js` is the javacript that runs when you load the webpage
+- `public/script.js` is the javascript that runs when you load the webpage
 - `public/style.css` is the styles for `views/index.html`

 On the back-end,